sergioloo/PyDruid/README.md

 The compiler can do more things, such as initializing projects, for example.
 It basically does everything that the actual Druid compiler does, so if you want to get a list with all the available options, just use the option ```help``` or check the [options.md](docs/options.md) file.

 ## ![](assets/worm.svg) License
 This software is released under the CC BY-NC-SA license, which allows you to modify and share my work, as long as you give attribution to me and don't earn any money from this work.
 However, if you made a program using Druid, you're free to do whatever you want with your program.
+If you want to read the license, check the [LICENSE.md](LICENSE.md) file.

 <div align="center">
     <img src="assets/by-nc-sa.svg" width=30% title="CC BY-NC-SA" href="https://creativecommons.org/licenses/by-nc-sa/3.0/es/" title="View CC BY-NC-SA license on creativecommons.org">